kazurayam/VisualTestingInKatalonStudio/docs/revision_history.md

 # Revision History

-## Changes from 1.10.0 to 1.12.0
+## Changes from 1.8.0 to 1.10.0

+1. Introduced Carousel format of `Materials/index.html` : 3 images of "Back" > ImageDiff > "Forth".
-[Gradle Plugin com.github.kazurayam.visualtestinginks](https://github.com/kazurayam/visualtestinginks-gradle-plugin) was introduced.
+2. [Gradle Plugin com.github.kazurayam.visualtestinginks](https://github.com/kazurayam/visualtestinginks-gradle-plugin) was introduced.
 This Gradle Plugin makes resources of VisualTestingInKatalonStudio portable to other projects.

-## Changes from 1.8.0 to 1.10.0

-Introduced Carousel format of `Materials/index.html` : 3 images of "Back" > ImageDiff > "Forth".

 ## Changes from 1.6.0 to 1.8.0